 Ara Panama Sanctuary (REMOSFA project)

 Ara Panama Sanctuary is PWC’s newest restoration and private conservation vision in Azuero: a living refuge for Great Green Macaws, endemic birds, rainforest wildlife, and the communities protecting Cerro Hoya’s last forest corridors.
+Funded through Conserva Aves, a Latin America–wide partnership led by BirdLife International, American Bird Conservancy, RedLAC, and Natura Foundation Panama, the initiative seeks to expand and strengthen networks of protected areas across the Americas

-June 5, 2026Dr Luis Ureña
+June 1, 2026Dr Luis Ureña

 In the mountains of southern Azuero, where the forests of Cerro Hoya rise from the Pacific landscape, Panama Wildlife Conservation is working to protect one of Panama’s most urgent conservation frontiers: the future Ara Panama Sanctuary, part of the REMOSFA project.